SuperOfficeDocs/superoffice-docs/user-guide/en/forms/submissions/process.md

 Form submissions with status **Submitted** must be processed manually.
 This means reviewing the form contents and linking the submitter to an existing or a new contact and/or company in SuperOffice.
 Processed forms will be available in the **Activities** section tab in the **Company** and **Contact** screens in SuperOffice CRM.
 If you have selected to be notified by new request, the processed forms will be available in the **Request** section tab.

 > [!NOTE]
-> SuperOffice will check and validate the e-mail address entered in the form to make sure it is an existing domain name.
-Basic e-mail address syntax will also be checked.
+> SuperOffice will check and validate the email address entered in the form to make sure it is an existing domain name.
+Basic email address syntax will also be checked.

 To process a submission: